Your Go-To List of Low-Acid Fruits and Vegetables for Acid Reflux

 The pH scale measures the acidity or alkalinity of a solution, according to the U.S. General Survey (USGS).
 Scientists use a logarithmic scale to measure pH levels, which generally range from 0 to 14.

-• Basic/Alkaline: A pH of more than 7 indicates that the subject is basic.
+• Basic/Alkaline: A pH of more than 7 indicates that the subject is basic or alkaline.

 • Acidic: A pH of less than 7 indicates that the subject is acidic.
-The closer to 0, the more acidic.
+The closer to 0, the more acidic something is.

 • Neutral: A pH of 7 indicates that the subject is neutral.